aliyun/terraform-provider-alicloud/website/docs/r/cs_serverless_kubernetes.html.markdown

 -> **NOTE:** You need to activate several other products and confirm Authorization Policy used by Container Service before using this resource.
 Please refer to the `Authorization management` and `Cluster management` sections in the [Document Center](https://www.alibabacloud.com/help/doc-detail/86488.htm).

+-> **NOTE:** From version 1.162.0, support for creating professional serverless cluster.

 ## Example Usage

 Basic Usage